Career Timeline of Marilyn Manson: Major Achievements and Milestones

 In 2020, Marilyn Manson provided vocals on the song "Marilyn Manson" on the mixtape Floor Seats II by ASAP Ferg.

-2020: We Are Chaos Release
+2020: Release of We Are Chaos

-In 2020, Marilyn Manson released the album 'We Are Chaos', which became the band's tenth top ten release on the Billboard 200.
+In 2020, Marilyn Manson released the album "We Are Chaos", which became the band's tenth top ten release on the Billboard 200.

 2020: Guest appearance on The New Pope

-2021: Collaboration on Kanye West's album Donda
+2021: Collaboration on Kanye West's "Donda"

-March 2024: North American Tour Announcement
+March 2024: North American tour announced

 In March 2024, Marilyn Manson announced that the band would embark on an arena and amphitheater tour of North America with Five Finger Death Punch.

-2025: European Headline Shows
+2025: European headline shows